ariakit/ariakit/guide/200-styling/readme.md

 ### `--popover-available-width`

-The `--popover-available-width` variable exposes the available horizontal space in the viewport.
+The `--popover-available-width` variable exposes the available horizontal space in the viewport based on the popover's [`placement`](/reference/popover-provider#placement).
 You can use this to make the popover element have a maximum width that fits the available space.

 ```css
 .popover {